 \subsection{Reject Sampling}

-Following the recent advances in RL \cite {guo2025deepseekr1}, we propose a similar reject sampling pipeline for valid data selection.
+Following the recent advances in RL \citep{guo2025deepseekr1}, we propose a similar reject sampling pipeline for valid data selection.
 First, we employ \textbf{Format Verification} to ensure answer parseability.
 This involves two checks: (1) verifying that answers can be extracted by locating the designated “Final Answer” section; (2) ensuring bounding boxes and labels are formatted in valid JSON.
 Next, \textbf{Correctness Verification} assesses the accuracy of answers derived from reasoning chains.
-For closed-ended tasks (e.g., OCR, MCQ), we use ANLS (Average Normalized Levenshtein Similarity) to quantify correctness by comparing generated answers with ground truths.
-For open-ended tasks, we leverage a commercial model API to semantically align reasoning chains with reference answers.
-Incorrect answers are discarded, while inaccurate ones undergo rewriting: the final answer is replaced with ground truth, and reasoning chains for open-ended tasks are iteratively revised for coherence.
-Finally, \textbf{Visual Grounding Verification} validates the correctness of replay areas.
-During data preparation, each replay area is annotated with a bounding box and semantic label.
-We crop these areas and use a commercial model to check alignment between cropped content and annotated labels.
-Additionally, we intentionally expand bounding box areas to encourage the trained model to retain contextual information during reasoning, enhancing its ability to handle complex visual-semantic dependencies.
+For closed ended tasks (e.g., OCR, MCQ), we use ANLS (Average Normalized Levenshtein Similarity) to quantify correctness by comparing generated answers with ground truths.
+For open ended tasks, we leverage a MLLM to semantically align reasoning chains with reference answers.
+Incorrect answers are discarded, while inaccurate ones undergo rewriting: the final answer is replaced with ground truth, and reasoning chains for open ended tasks are iteratively revised for coherence.
+Finally, \textbf{Visual Grounding Verification} validates the correctness of visual replay areas.
+During data preparation, each visual replay area is annotated with a bounding box and semantic label.
+We crop these areas and use a MLLM to check alignment between cropped content and annotated labels.
+Additionally, we intentionally expand bounding box areas to encourage the trained model to retain contextual information during reasoning, enhancing its ability to handle complex visual semantic dependencies.